 Swannies are available in a nice selection of styles and range in price from around $59 to $139.
 Smaller frames made for kids are also available, starting at $39.

 GlassesUSA Blue Light-Blocking Glasses — starting at $59

 Frames available with light-filtering lenses start at $38, with these lenses being a $19 add-on (bringing the cheapest pair to $57).
-However, GlassesUSA is currently offering a 70% discount off of your lens package with checkout code TRENDSBLUE, allowing you to save a nice chunk of change.
+However, GlassesUSA is currently offering a 60% discount off your lens package with checkout code BLUE60, allowing you to save a nice chunk of change.

 Another very stylish option, and one a bit cheaper than the Warby Parker offerings, is Ambr Eyewear.
 These attractive but understated designs feature everything from classic plastic Wayfarer-style glasses to metal round and aviator-style frames, all of which feature clear (not tinted) lenses that filter out harsh blue light.

-Starting at $62, the Ambr Eyewear computer glasses are definitely a bit pricier than most of our other picks but are still considerably more affordable than the high-end offerings from similar brands.
+Starting at $62, the Ambr Eyewear computer glasses are definitely a bit pricier than most of our other picks.
+However, they are still considerably more affordable than the high-end offerings from similar brands.